mgmarlow/start-emacs/README.md

 that prompts for grammar installation if one is available for the current buffer.
 This will kick in automatically for any programming language that treesit-auto recognizes.

-## Next steps

-Check out the [extending](./extending.md) guide for some suggested configurations, like Vim emulation.

 ## Kudos